mamunsyuhada/OtaEsp32/README.md

 # Contribute

-If you like TinyGSM - give it a star, or fork it and contribute!
+If you like - give it a star, or fork it and contribute!

 # Give me Coffe